aleksha/data-analysis-tutorial/session-0/README.md

   * [A bit more](https://docs.github.com/en/github/using-git/getting-changes-from-a-remote-repository)
   * [Further reading](https://git-scm.com/book/en/Git-Basics-Working-with-Remotes)

+It's better to have a README file in the each folder of the repository or at least in the root-folder of the project.
+This file will be automatically shown in your web-browser.
+Now, let's turn to a formatting for these files.

 ## Markdown
 It's preferable to use [Markdown](https://daringfireball.net/projects/markdown/) to prepare documentation for repositories .
 As authors say, “Markdown” is two things:
   1. A plain text formatting syntax;
   2. A software tool, written in Perl, that converts the plain text formatting to HTML.
 We will use the first, as the second is already implemented all over the web.